Waabi

 Company Overview

 Waabi is an autonomous vehicle company that builds an end-to-end AI driver and a generative simulator used to train and verify it.
-Serving customers across long-haul freight (Uber Freight, Volvo Autonomous Solutions) and ride-hailing (Uber robotaxi deployment).
+Customers include Uber Freight, Volvo Autonomous Solutions (long-haul freight), and Uber's robotaxi deployment.

 What They're Building